hsamala688/hsamala688/README.md

 ### [Bo Nix Analysis Project](https://github.com/hsamala688/Bo_Nix_Analysis_Project) 🔗

-This repository was my first real dive into the world of version control and sharing of what I developed with the world!
-Here I mostly focused on generating some solid visuals for overall statistics for Bo Nix's first full pro season.
-Additionally, I hope to add his 2025-2026 season statistcs as well as heatmaps and other such visuals that I have created to not only track performace year-over-year but to continue to hone my skills in this area of craft.
+This repository was my first real dive into the world of version control and sharing what I developed with the world!
+Here, I mostly focused on generating some solid visuals for overall statistics for Bo Nix's first full pro season.
+Additionally, I have added his 2025-2026 season statistcs as well as heatmaps and other such visuals that I have created to not only track performace year-over-year but to continue to hone my skills in this area of craft.

 Technologies: Python, Jupyter Notebooks, numpy, pandas, matplotlib, seaborn